How to make the text larger in Adobe Reader for Windows

 You can also change the magnification by clicking on the plus or minus buttons on the Adobe Reader toolbar, or by using the drop-down box to the right of those buttons.

 In addition, you can also zoom in or out by pressing Ctrl and '=' (equal sign) to increase the size of text, or Ctrl and '-' (minus) to decrease the size of text, at any time.

 Step 2: Wrap the text to fit your screen

 After making the text bigger, you may find that the lines of text are too wide for your screen.
 You can force the text to wrap around, so that every line fits the width of the screen.

-To reflow the text, press Apple + 4.
-Alternatively, click on Ctrl + F2 to highlight the menu bar and press the right arrow key to open the 'View' drop-down menu, then use the down arrow key to navigate to Zoom, to open the submenu as shown in Fig 1.
-Click on 'Reflow' or press the down arrow key until it is highlighted and then press 'Enter'.
+To reflow the text, press Ctrl + 4.
+Alternatively, click on 'View' in the menu bar and then select 'Zoom' from the drop-down menu, or press Alt + V and then press Z, to open the 'Zoom' submenu as shown in Fig 1.
+Click on 'Reflow' or press 'R'.

 Now, whenever you change the magnification, the page will automatically wrap the text so it fits the width of the screen.
 'Reflow' will stay on until you turn it off by repeating the steps above.